 Mini Resume Template and Examples

+What's a mini resume, and how can you use it to help your job search?
 A mini resume contains a brief summary of your career highlights and qualifications.
 The mini resume highlights your accomplishments rather than presenting a full-length account of your work experience, education, and achievements.

 When to Use a Mini Resume